liampuk/space-game-concept/Commodities.md

 # Commodities
 Commodities are tradable items, some of which can be used to produce other items.
 Other items exist in different categories (notably **ships** and **buildings**).
 Commodities can be farmed or produced using buildings.
+Inspiration from Factorio.

 - **Food**
 - **Materials**